Want an active dog? Discover the top 11 herding dog breeds

 Giving them plenty of daily exercise is essential to burn off energy and positively redirect their herding instincts.

 Unfortunately, like all breeds of dogs, the English Sheepdog is prone to specific health issues.
-Most common include hip dysplasia, elbow dysplasia, von Willebrand disease, and deafness.
+The most common include hip dysplasia, elbow dysplasia, von Willebrand disease, and deafness.

 Finnish Lapphund